 Joe started his dance training with Paul Chambers at the age of 19.
 He earned a BFA in dance from UMKC under the direction of Mary Pat Henry, Catharine Plavcan, Paula Weber and DeeAnna Hiett.
 Joe has performed with Wylliams/Henry Contemporary Dance Company for several years and with Störling Dance Theater in its production of Underground.
 He has performed the choreography of Bill T. Jones, David Parsons, Donald McKayle, Sean Curran, Milton Myers and Shapiro & Smith and many more.
-Currently Joseph is a Network Engineer but sends his thanks to VidaDance for the opportunity to work with them and wants to express a special thank you to his Lord and Savior Jesus Christ, Joseph’s wife and four kids, his friends and family for their love and support!
-This is Joe's second season with VidaDance.
+Currently Joseph is a Network Engineer and is the owner/instructor of Joe's Ballroom Dancing in St. Joseph, Missouri, but sends his thanks to VidaDance for the opportunity to work with them and wants to express a special thank you to his Lord and Savior Jesus Christ, Joseph’s wife and five kids, and his friends and family for their love and support!

 John's journey in dance starts in the world of music.
 He has always loved music, and the world was rarely silent around him.
 The music in his head always found its way out, whether it was a hum, a whistle, or a beat of the foot or fingers.
 At the age of five, he began piano lessons, and he continued these through high school.
 During high school, he began to realize music was not just something he loved and enjoyed as a hobby, but it was an essential form of expression for him.
 John always enjoyed anything involving music, musicals, dance, figure skating, etc., and always assumed it was primarily because of music.
 Eventually, he realized that he enjoyed them just as much for the beauty of expression in movement as the beauty of expression in music.